 If you want a more unique philodendron plant in your home, pick a Philodendron Xanadu (also known as Philodendron Winterbourn).
 It thrives particularly well indoors and doesn’t grow too high — about 1.2 metres.
 Its dark green leaves have an intriguing ‘feathered’ look, and it adds a touch of sophistication to any room.

 The Xanadu Philodendron is a low maintenance plant.
 You can propagate this philodendron via a cutting, or get a starter plant from a nursery.
-Philodendron Xanadu should be placed somewhere in medium to bright indirect light, which means it’s a great indoor plant.
+Philodendron Xanadu should be placed somewhere in medium to bright indirect light.
 Let the soil drain between waterings, since they like to dry slightly before getting a drink.
 And don’t worry about humidity — your philodendron can take it!

 Want to get a Xanadu Philodendron, or already have one?
 Here’s how to grow and care for a Xanadu plant.